 What do you enjoy most about our South Italy and Village Italy tours?

-On the Village Italy tour I love the variety of experience with an almost equal emphasis on art, history, food, wine, and culture — and also the interaction with people like Sergio and Eva at their truffle farm, and Stefano at his agriturismo.
-There can be no more enjoyable way to learn about hunting truffles than to actually try it out with someone who's been doing it for years — or to hear about the difficulties and rewards of remaining true to your family's farming traditions, then sitting down to a mouth-watering meal prepared by the fourth generation of that family.
+On the Village Italy tour I love the variety of experience with an almost equal emphasis on art, history, food, wine, and culture — and also the interaction with Stefano at his agriturismo.
+There can be no more enjoyable way to learn about the difficulties and rewards of remaining true to your family's farming traditions than sitting down to a mouth-watering meal prepared by the fourth generation of that family.
 On the South Italy tour I love the ancient monuments and amazing local guides who bring life to the ruins.
 And I love ending the tour in Napoli because it's a wonderful place to bring together the ancient and the modern and draw comparisons between the two.